TalAter/annyang/docs/README.md

 annyang.addCommands(commands);
 annyang.addCommands(commands2);
-// annyang will now listen to all three commands
+// annyang will now listen for all three commands
 ````

 See: [Commands Object](#commands-object)

 ### Params:

-* **Object** *commands* - Commands that annyang should listen to
+* **Object** *commands* - Commands that annyang should listen for

 ## start([options])

 Start listening.
-It's a good idea to call this after adding some commands first, but not mandatory.
+It's a good idea to call this after adding some commands first (but not mandatory)

 Receives an optional options object which supports the following options: